Scarleth6o6/Scarleth6o6/README.md

 # Hi, I'm Scarleth San Martin 👋
 ## 📌 About Me

-- 🌱 I’m currently learning **Machine Learning, Data Science**, and taking an **AWS course**
+- 🌱 I’m currently learning **about Cloud services**, taking an **AWS course**
-- 💻 I have experience with **Python, Java, C#, .NET, JavaScript, SQL, Machine Learning**
+- 💻 I have experience with **Python, Java, C#, .NET, JavaScript, SQL, Machine Learning, Power BI and Tableau**
-- 🔭 I’m currently working on a ML model to predict the PCOS, at the EDA phase.
+- 🔭 I’m currently working on a market analizer proyect, focused on the Edmonton population.
 - 📫 How to reach me: **[smsanmartinlepin@gmail.com](mailto:smsanmartinlepin@gmail.com)**